Shazam Product Manager Internship

 I got to work on some very exciting projects and learn from some brilliant people.
 From day one, I felt like a valued member of staff and was given lots of responsibility.
 I’m sure that this reflects the experience of my fellow interns.
 In fact, iMessage V2 was built completely by interns.
 As Product Owner, I was accompanied by Maria Hristoforova (Product Designer) and Arthur Granacher (Tech Feature Lead) – who both did an awesome job.
 Throughout my internship, I was hugely impressed by the nature of the projects that the interns were working on.
 I think that all of us could leave satisfied that we worked on projects that were impactful for both Shazam and our userbase.

-My biggest goal in my final year of university was to get this internship – and it lived up to every expectation I had.
+My biggest goal in my final year of university was to get the Shazam Product Manager internship – and it lived up to every expectation I had.
 After stumbling across Product Management, I knew I had to try it.
 Fortunately, I could happily end my internship knowing that I found my ideal career path.

 To Al, Clem and Hera – thank you for giving me your time and expertise this summer.
 I learned so much from the three of you and now have a clear idea about the type of PM I want to become.
 To my design fam of Kitty, Sree, Maria & Lewis – thanks for welcoming me into your weird and wonderful world and for making me feel at home.
 And to everyone at this amazing company – best of luck in what I’m sure will be an exciting next chapter.